 This course addresses the effects of economic forces on businesses and individuals; resource allocation, income generation and flow, competitive structures and government regulation.
-Fall and Spring, Summer as needed
+Prerequisite: MATH 105 or higher.
+Fall and Spring, Summer as needed.

 ECON 365 - Economic Development (3 cr hrs)